LakeinLove/Mage-The-Awakening/Spellcasting Rules/Spellcasting/Yantra.md

 #### Supernal Verges

 In places where the Supernal touches the Fallen World, willworkers find it much easier to draw power through an Imago.\
 Such places are natural Yantras, lending their power to those within.
-Each Supernal Verge teems with the power of one of the Supernal Realms, and lends its power to the Ruling Arcana of that Realm.
+Each Supernal Verge teems with the power of one of the Supernal Realms, and lends its power to the Ruling [[Arcanum|Arcana]] of that Realm.

 Supernal Verges are thus as valuable for their versatility as their power.
-In a Pandemonic Verge, any spells that use the Mind or Space Arcana can draw upon the Verge’s power, be that a long ritual to superimpose two locations or a simple spell to fuddle an opponent’s senses.\
+In a Pandemonic Verge, any spells that use the [[Mind]] or [[Space]] [[Arcanum|Arcana]] can draw upon the Verge’s power, be that a long ritual to superimpose two locations or a simple spell to fuddle an opponent’s senses.\
-A mage in the appropriate Supernal Verge can use his mystic connection to the Watchtower to use it as a Yantra on any ritual spell that doesn’t involve the Path’s Inferior Arcanum but does use one of the Ruling Arcana.
+A mage in the appropriate Supernal Verge can use his mystic connection to the Watchtower to use it as a Yantra on any ritual spell that doesn’t involve the Path’s Inferior [[Arcanum]] but does use one of the Ruling [[Arcanum|Arcana]].

 **Effect:** Verges provide a 2-die bonus.
 (See [[Supernal Verge]] for more info)